dannyelcf/udacity-dand/core-course-05-exploratory-data-analysis/project-05-explore-and-summarize-data/project_05.md

 > **Note:** In the plot above, the black dashed lines represent the 1st
 > and 3rd quartile, the black and red solid lines represent,
-> respectivaly, median and mean, and the red shading represents the 95%
+> respectivaly, median and mean.
-> of mean confidence interval.

 Tuesday is the weekday that has more issue deadlines (mode).
 Monday and Friday are the business days with less issue deadline.
 The reason for